Sonfjället National Park

 The Sonfjället Full Circle hike

-The Sonfjället Full Circle hike is definitely the most beautiful hike that you can make in this part of Sweden as far as I am concerned, the cover photo of this article was also taken on this hike.
+The Sonfjället Full Circle hike is definitely the most beautiful hike that you can make in this part of Sweden as far as I’m concerned, the cover photo of this article was also taken on this hike.
 It is a full day of hiking and at the end of the day my GPS even indicated more than 16 kilometers of walking distance.
-You climb and you drop in altitude considerably, so walking poles can be handy to bring if you’re not used to that.
+You climb and you drop in altitude considerably, so trekking poles can be useful to bring if you’re not used to that.

 The trail continues to rise slightly and to my great surprise there are even some autumn colors in the landscape already.
 Not much, but it is clear that the end of the summer is coming (we were here mid-August).
 While I occasionally take pictures, my friend gazes at the landscapes around us almost non-stop.
 The first reindeer have been spotted, but no signs of bears and moose.